colinotp/quaternion-sequences/README.md

 ### `driver.sh`
-The driver script creates the relevant files (`result.xyz`, etc.), and then calls the main rust program using `./target/release/rust pairs $n $rowsum_pairing`.
+This is the main driver.
+This script creates the relevant files (`result.xyz`, etc.), and then calls the main rust program using `./target/release/rust pairs $n $rowsum_pairing`.
 The parameters are as follows:
 * The `pairs` argument runs the first and longest part of the algorithm, from generating possible rowsums to generating the `.pair` files containing the auto and cross correlation values for the pairs
 * `n` is the length of sequence to be searched for
 * `rowsum_pairing` can take a value of either `XY`, `XZ`, or `XW`.
 It decides which groups of sequences to pair together based on their rowsums.